chavarera/PythonScript/Data_Structure_In_Python/Tuple/OperationOnTuple.md

 ### 3. Change Tuple value

-- unlike list, tuple are immutable objects.
-This means that elemnt of tuple can not be changed once it has been assigned.
+- unlike a list, a tuple is immutable objects.
+This means that the element of a tuple can not be changed once it has been assigned.
-- but if tuple contain any mutable object such as list then this object can be changeable.
+- but if a tuple contains any mutable object such as a list then this object can be changeable.

 For Example:
 ```python